Before Canceling Your Whole Life Insurance Read Why You Shouldn't Cancel Your Whole Life Insurance

 For instance, many IUL policies face a rate increase in later years to keep the policy in force.
 You may be required to pay higher premiums or cancel your policy and lose the death benefit.
 To make the most out of your situation, using your cash value to purchase a whole life policy may salvage your death benefit.

-You would go through underwriting for the new policy, and your cost of insurance would be based on your new current age.
+You would go through underwriting for the new policy, and your cost of insurance would be based on your current age.

 Life Settlement